elibtronic/iii_link_checker/README.md

 # III Link Checker

 1. Takes a text file looking like `bib_id,url`
-2. Parses out empties and checks urls using [urllib2](https://docs.python.org/2/library/urllib2.html)
+2. Checks valid urls using [urllib2](https://docs.python.org/2/library/urllib2.html)
-3. Result in csv file `HTML_Status_Code,bib_id,url`
+3. Only keeps track of non 200 codes in result csv file, looks like `HTML_Status_Code,bib_id,url`

-Following errors are tracked: HTML Status Codes, 404,200,etc and Timeouts Grep pattern based whitelist available
+Grep pattern based whitelist available
+Autoremoves proxy pre-pend

+Keeps track of how many lines of inputfile checked in `prog.txt`

 `prep.py` - will extract out URLS and bibs from input file, one per line, and does the whitelisting